The EvalManifesto

 Evals and observability are AI infrastructure

-The eval is as important as the model, harness, agent, etc. It should be treated as part of the stack, not an afterthought.
+The eval is as important as the model, harness, etc. It should be treated as part of the stack, not an afterthought.

-AI is now in production, supporting products used by millions.
+Agents are now in production, supporting products used by millions.
 We are past the point of toy demos and neat experiments.
 Serious products need serious infrastructure.
 And real infrastructure is observable.

-AI needs to be tested, not monitored
+Agents need to be evaled, not monitored

 Evals are experiments that go beyond standard performance monitoring, and require a new set of products and approaches.

-AI products win or lose based not on uptime or latency, but on measures of quality that cannot be reduced to simple metrics.
+Agents win or lose based not on uptime or latency, but on measures of quality that cannot be reduced to simple metrics.

 Testing and experimentation are the new observability paradigms.

-AI observability is different than traditional observability
+Agent observability is different than traditional observability

 Traces capture inputs and outputs, prompt state, model versions, tool calls, retrieved context, and control flow decisions.
 This information goes beyond simple performance metrics like latency or error-rate.

-AI observability necessitates new database architecture
+Agent observability necessitates new database architecture

 Database entries are a mixture of text, prompts, tool calls, and model outputs.
 Queries are exploratory instead of predefined dashboards.

-AI is built with mutable data that requires a non-static approach.
+Agents are built with mutable data that requires a non-static approach.
 You need to annotate traces, re-score them, and re-run evals against historical context.

 Observability and product development are no longer separate